WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/xdi-link-contracts.md

 ```
 ## Negotiation of XDI Link Contracts

-Although any XDI authority can write a link contract directly into its graph to grant permissions to any other XDI authority, in practice link contracts are produced via an exchange of XDI messages between the requesting and authorizing authorities.
+Although any XDI authority may write a link contract directly into its graph to grant permissions to any other XDI authority, in practice link contracts are produced via an exchange of XDI messages between the requesting and authorizing authorities.
 This is the machine equivalent of how most real world contracts are negotiated.
-This exchange of messages has enough permutations that it is being defined in a separate specification from the XDI Technical Committee called XDI Connections 1.0.
+This exchange of messages has enough permutations that it is being defined in a separate specification from the XDI Technical Committee called *XDI Connections 1.0*.

 ## Conclusion